henrylevesque/rpi_data_collection/README.md

 ### Python Files Overview

+#### collect_all.py
+Collects data using the camera (via libcamera-still), GPS, and temperature/humidity sensors.
+Use this for full environmental and location data collection.

 #### camera.py
 Collects data using only the camera module.
 Use this for image/video data collection without GPS.